11th Biennial Conference Programme

 Marius Sirutavicius (Vytautas Magnus University), ‘Between Public Duty and Social Status: Self-Presentation of Polish–Lithuanian envoys in the Early Seventeenth Century’

-Ida Mauro (University of Barcelona), ‘sabel Agustín, the management of the Icart estate and the family networks of her brother Antonio during his last years in Spain (1564-1587)’
+Ida Mauro (University of Barcelona), ‘Isabel Agustín, the management of the Icart estate and the Agustin network in Spain’

 Laura Sangha (Exeter), ‘“Her Mother’s Maryage Ringe”: Interconnections in English Wills c.1540-1790